deafrica_tools.spatial

 Parameters

-• attribute_col (str, optional) – Name of the attribute column in the resulting geodataframe.
-Values of the raster object converted to polygons will be assigned to this column.
-Defaults to ‘attribute’.
+• attribute_col (str, optional) – Name of the attribute column in the resulting geopandas.GeoDataFrame.
+Values from da converted to polygons will be assigned to this column.
+If None, the column name will default to ‘attribute’.

 Returns